 Upon high school graduation, I decided to attend Canisius College with the intention of becoming a flashy, career driven medical doctor like the characters on ER.
 I was about to graduate from college with a dual major in Biology and Psychology when I realized I wanted more than just a career.
 I wanted something more fulfilling where I could sit down, talk with my patients and truly help them get out of pain.
 I wanted to have a family and become part of a community.

 Towards the end of school, my (now) husband and I sat down to decide where we wanted to start our lives together.
 We decided on North Carolina.
 And thus, we began our adventure together in the Triangle!
-Since then we have lived in Chapel Hill, Hillsborough, and Durham.
-We have had career growth and our greatest joy, our daughter, Anastasia.
+Since then we have lived in Chapel Hill, Hillsborough, and Durham and Pittsboro.
+We have had career growth and family growth.

 I have realized a passion for women’s health and healthcare based on prevention of diseases.
 I have been busy continuing my education and have become: